flipcomputing/apprentice-boot-camp-web/README.md

 - [PostgreSQL v13 Documentation](https://www.postgresql.org/docs/13/index.html)
 - [PostgreSQL system tables](https://www.postgresql.org/docs/9.1/catalogs.html)

+---

 &nbsp;
 # Author

 [Thomas Steeples (course created while working for Zuto)](https://github.com/Tom-S82/sequel-mart)

+---

 &nbsp;
 # Acknowledgments
 - A big thanks to all of the mentors at Manchester Digital who have helped with the final delivery of this course material, and for mentoring the students.
-- Thanks also to Zuto for supporting Manchester Digital, and for allowing me the time to put this course together.
+- Thanks also to [Zuto](https://www.zuto.com/) for supporting Manchester Digital, and for allowing me the time to put this course together.